Leonidas (Leon) Amarant

 My name is Leon Amarant (Leonidas Amarant on the ballot!), and I’m proud to be running for Middletown Town Council.
 Having grown up in this community, Middletown is not just where I live, it’s home.
 Our town faces important challenges and I am committed to working for every resident, ensuring we move forward together toward a brighter future.
 I’m eager for the opportunity to represent you and would love to hear your thoughts.
 Thank you for your support, I truly appreciate it!

-A Vision for Middletown Rhode Island
+A Common Sense Vision for Middletown

 Tax Reform: Fairness for All Residents

 Our current tax system is an absolute mess.
 It relies on a complicated, inaccurate, and proprietary algorithm that calculates your taxes based on how much it thinks you could sell your home for.
 The issue with this approach?
 Eventually, you’d actually have to sell your home just to keep up with the taxes.
-This system seems designed to push residents out.
-It is doing just that and I believe that’s just plain wrong.

 Fun Fact: Rhode Island state law caps the annual budget increase for every municipality at 4% (RIGL 44-5-2).
 I believe your property taxes should follow the same principle.
 I’m proposing a tax policy that focuses on fairness, predictability, and accuracy, ensuring that all residents (including renters) and businesses are not forced out of the community we call home.